axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 # Planning your Test

 Usability testing can uncover *all kinds* of feedback.
 As such, the foremost step in planning our test is picking a direction for the test.
-The previous sections help us frame questions about what we want to get out of the test but there is still the lingering question-how do you actually execute the test?
+The previous sections help us frame questions about what we want to get out of the test but there is still the lingering question—how do you actually execute the test?

 A quick search on Usability.gov reveals more than just a few methods to garner feedback from users from—baseline [usability testing](https://www.usability.gov/how-to-and-tools/methods/usability-testing.html) on an existing product/service to [first click testing](https://www.usability.gov/how-to-and-tools/methods/first-click-testing.html) to make sure our users go down the right path to satisfaction [surveys](https://www.usability.gov/how-to-and-tools/methods/online-surveys.html) to see how our product/service  fares in the real world.